tinymce/tinymce-docs/plugins/tinymcespellchecker.md

 ### `spellchecker`

 This button allows the user to perform a spellcheck on the entire document.
 In addition, the drop down menu attached to this button allows you to specify the language that is currently used when spellchecking.
-For more information on how to customize the toolbar, please see the official documentation here: http://www.tinymce.com/wiki.php/Configuration:toolbar
+You'll find more information about customizing the toolbar in the [Editor Appearance section of the documentation]({{ site.baseurl }}/configure/editor-appearance/#toolbar).

 Example TinyMCE Configuration: